FreshOats/Water_Quality/README.md

 Individual pages were created for the 8 most prevalent or dangerous contaminants in California: Antimony, Arsenic, Chromium, Lead, Mercury, Nitrate and Nitrite, and Strontium.
 Facts about these contaminants can be accessed on a page that shows their county-wide distribution and concentration, the history by county, and a bar graph showing the counties with a non-zero measure of that contaminant compared to the safe concentration set by the CA-EPA.
 On these pages, the user can also select the county on the map to see specific information on the timeline and bar graphs - the y-axis automatically adjusts to the highest level prior to selection, but upon selection it automatically adjusts to the maximum on that county.

 The other pages show the 2022 state audit of safe water in California, showing that 2.6% of Californians, just less than 1 million residents, do not have access to safe water and are receiving contaminated water.
 That being said, not all contaminants are equal.
 The threat of a low-concentration exposure to arsenic or lead is substantially more concerning than an unsafe concentration of antimony, strontium, or nitrate.
 Following this analysis, all contaminants investigated are presented, also showing the difference between unsafe and dangerous.
 Continuing, there is a page that provides information to people who may live in an are with potentially contaminated water, with links and resources to determine whether this is the case.

+Additional concerns by the CA State Auditor was that there were over 370 failing water systems in the state, providing 920,000 residents, but even more concerning are the over 450 additional water systems that are nearing failing levels that do serve over 1,000,000 additional residents.
+While this information is very concerning, again I have to return to the fact that all contaminants are not equal.
+Having unsafe water isn't the same as having dangerous water, and long-term exposure to strontium may have no effect on adults, whereas long-term exposure of arsenic will.

-A final page provides solutions for dealing with contaminated water.
+Two final pages provide resources and solutions for dealing with contaminated water.
 Since most of the regions with contaminated water are located in the Central Valley, and the majority of consumers without access to safe water tend to be in lower-income regions, the majority of solutions are provided with renters in mind.
 An expensive installation of a top-of-the-line reverse osmosis system is not only out of the price-range, but also likely not something that a renter can even install.
+There is a broad range of renter-friendly solutions including pitchers with specialized filters, faucet filters with specialized filters, and even counter-top Reverse Osmosis and Distillation filtration systems that attach to a faucet but can be removed if necessary.
+The caveat to the cheaper solutions of the pitchers and faucet filters, specialized filters must be purchased to ensure that they are filtering out the contaminants that are present - Arsenic is not removed by most over-the-counter filters, but there are available filters by PUR and ZeroWater that remove such.

 ### Color Scheme
 Since these measurements are continuous and each of the contaminants is measured on a different scale for their detrimental effects, the colors have been adapted to normalize the contaminants.
 The colors range on the maps from white to red.
 The maximum in the color scale is 2x the state maximum concentration.